-Shea is alive because of the first responders' speedy and professional actions.
+Shea is alive because of the first responders' speedy ones a mire uecause of the first responders' speedy and professional actions.
 We are grateful to the Cobourg OPP, the Northumberland Hills Hospital, and the Trauma team at Sick Kids have given our family a sliver of hope.